top of page

 Jiawen_cropped.jp2

-Jiawen Yang, PhD student
+Jiawen Yang, PhD student in Cancer Biology

 After finishing my BS in clinical pharmacy and MS in pharmacology, I joined the CBIO program at the University of Arizona with enthusiasm for cancer genomics.
 My research is focusing on discovering carcinogenesis mechanisms through analyzing cancer genomic profiles; In the prostate cancer project, a collaboration project with the Rogers lab, I am specifically interested in studying how centrosome-loss alters genomic structure and activates oncogenic changes in prostate epithelial cells.
 I am also interested in investigating how transcriptional regulatory changes activate the neuroendocrine transition in Merkel cell carcinoma and lead to highly aggressive features of this tumor.